Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

-We note that the expansion of $Q'$ can be directly compared with $Q$ since it is over the same schema.
-In fact, $Q'$ is a $\calV$-rewriting of $Q$ if and only if the expansion is equivalent to $Q$.
-In Example~\ref{example:canonicalrewriting}, this is obviously the case, since (the only) expansion of $Q'$ w.r.t.\ $\calV$ even coincides with $Q$.
+We further note that the expansion of a rewriting $Q'$ can be directly compared with a query $Q$ since it is over the same schema.
+In fact, we will frequently use the following result which follows readily from \autoref{result:equivalence-expansion}. \begin{propC}[{\cite[Theorem~3.5]{DBLP:series/synthesis/2019Afrati}}] Let \(Q\) be a query over a schema \(\schema\), \(\calV\) be a set of views over \(\schema\), \(Q'\) be a query over the schema \(\schema_\calV\), and \(Q''\) be an expansion of \(Q'\) w.r.t.\ \(\calV\).